-In 1872 McCullogh married fellow Greensburg native Ada Bell Markle, and two children were eventually born to this couple, Harry Markle (who died aged 17 in 1891) and Eliza (birth and death dates unknown.)
+In 1872 McCullogh married fellow Greensburg native Ada Bell Markle, and two children were eventually born to this couple, Harry Markle (who died aged 17 in 1891) and Eliza (birth and death date unknown.)

 An article on McCullogh's nomination from the 1886 Milwaukee Journal.

 After leaving office in January 1889, McCullogh returned to his native city of Greensburg, where he died of an unspecified illness on August 31st of that year at age 41.
 He was memorialized at his funeral as a man "endowed by his creator with a strong physique, a handsome face, and talents of a high order.
 Few, indeed have been more highly favored."

 Within days of his death, McCullogh was buried in the St. Clair Cemetery in Greensburg.
 His wife Ada Markle McCullogh is recorded as survived her husband by forty years, dying in Greensburg in November 1929 at age 72.
 The rare portrait of McCullogh shown above was discovered in the earlier mentioned Biographical and Historical Cyclopedia of Westmoreland County, originally published in 1890.

 McCullogh's obit as it appeared in a 1889 edition of the Jeannette, Pennsylvania Dispatch.